-It’s the first event in the sprint.
-The team is involved in the backlog work that they should work on during sprints.
-The Team decides what to work on for the current period.
-The team consists of a Scrum Master, the developer’s team, and the product owner.
-This planning stage takes place on the first day of the sprint.
-Only after the completion of the previous sprint review and retrospection, the next newsprint is taken place.
+It’s the first event in the Sprint.
+The team is involved in the backlog work they should do during sprints.
+The team decides what to work on for the current period.
+The team comprises a Scrum Master, the developer’s team, and the product owner.
+This planning stage takes place on the first day of the Sprint.
+The next Sprint only occurs after completing the previous sprint review and retrospective.
 Based on the previous sprint discussion, newsprint planning is considered.
-The goals are decided using the questionnaire on the scope and plan how to deliver accordingly.
+The team decides the goals using the questionnaire to determine the scope and plan the delivery accordingly.

 2. Daily Scrum

-The scrum team meets for a quick 15 minutes every day of the Sprint to inspect progress and decide what to work on for the next 24 hours.
+The scrum team meets for 15 minutes daily during the Sprint to inspect progress and decide what to work on for the next 24 hours.
 The daily scrum is held every day in sprints.
-The intention here is to create a planned work for an effective understanding of what is going right now, how and when we can reach our goal.
+The intention here is to create a planned work for an adequate understanding of what is going on right now and how and when we can reach our goal.
 This also helps in effective communication between the teams.

 3. Sprint Review

 This is the stage where the development team presents to the product owner.
-The Team collaborates about what was done and adapts the Backlog as needed.
+The team collaborates about what was done and adapts the Backlog as needed.
 They present the work which is “done.”
-This is the end of the sprint.
-At an ideal stage, the sprint review meeting can go for a duration of one hour per week.
+This is the end of the Sprint.
+The sprint review meeting can last one hour per week at an ideal stage.

 4. Sprint Retrospective

-The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
-The Team discusses what went right, what went wrong, and how to improve in the next sprint.
-This means it gives a look back on past events and ways to improve.
-It gives a chance to the team to give feedback to the management on the progress of the project.
-This creates a plan for improvement in the next sprint.
+The scrum master leads the sprint retrospective stage of the meeting, which takes place after the sprint review.
+The team discusses what went right, what went wrong, and how to improve in the next Sprint.
+This means it looks back on past events and ways to improve.
+It allows the team to give the management feedback on the project’s progress.
+This creates a plan for improvement in the next Sprint.

 Artifacts in Scrum Method

-There are three artifacts in the scrum method that are product increment, product backlog, and sprint backlog.
-Let us now understand in detail.
+There are three artifacts in the scrum method: product increment, product backlog, and sprint backlog.

 The product backlog is the detailed document of the scrum team.
-It’s the final document that is referred for any details regarding the product.
-This is owned by the PO, and he uses this to explain the top requirements for any sprint to be carried.
+It’s the final document that is referred to for any details regarding the product.
+The PO owns this, and he uses this to explain the top requirements for any sprint to be carried out.

-For ease, the product backlog should contain few rules:
+For ease, the product backlog should contain a few rules:

 - The product backlog should contain priorities.
 This helps in delivering as per priority.